raspberrypilearning/amazing-image-identifier/en/step_1.md

  + How to load a model made by someone else into your program

 ### What you should know
-To do this project, you should be familiar with:
+To complete this project, you should know how to:
- + How to interact with a machine vision model, as covered in [Testing your computer’s vision](https://projects.raspberrypi.org/en/projects/testing-your-computers-vision)
+ + Interact with a machine vision model, as covered in [Testing your computer’s vision](https://projects.raspberrypi.org/en/projects/testing-your-computers-vision)
- + How to create and use variables, lists, conditional statements, and functions in Python
+ + Create and use variables, lists, conditional statements, and functions in Python

 --- collapse ---